Quantum dispersionless KdV hierarchy revisited: Heisenberg vertex algebra and quantum Hamiltonian structure

 where $(\eta^{\qa\qb})$ is a non-degenerate symmetric constant matrix.
-It is proved in \cite{getzler2002darboux} that the bracket \eqref{AN} serves as a universal local model for Hamiltonian structures with hydrodynamic leading terms.
+It is proved \cite{getzler2002darboux} that the bracket \eqref{AN} serves as a universal local model for Hamiltonian structures with hydrodynamic leading terms.
 Such Hamiltonian structures are ubiquitous in the theory of integrable hierarchies.
-For example, all Dubrovin-Zhang hierarchies possess this kind of Hamiltonian structures.
+For example, all Dubrovin-Zhang hierarchies \cite{dubrovin2001normal} and all double ramification hierarchies \cite{buryak2015double} possess Hamiltonian structures of these kinds.